-The Republic of the Marshall Islands is a constitutional republic led by President Hilda C. Heine.
-The Nitijela, the country’s parliament, elected Heine in early 2016 following free and fair multiparty parliamentary elections in late 2015.
+The Republic of the Marshall Islands is a constitutional republic led by President David Kabua.
+On January 6, the Nitijela, the country’s parliament, elected Kabua following free and fair multiparty parliamentary elections in November 2019.

-Significant human rights issues included corruption and trafficking in persons.
+Significant human rights issues included: serious restrictions on freedom of movement related to the COVID-19 pandemic; corruption; and trafficking in persons.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from:

 a.
 Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings